SAP/luigi/docs/navigation-parameters-reference.md

 - **type**: boolean or "exclusive"
 - **description**: when set to `true`, the node is always accessible.
 When set to `exclusive`, the node is only visible in logged-out state.
 Requires **auth.disableAutoLogin** to be set to `true`. **anonymousAccess** needs to be defined both on parent and child nodes.

+### virtualTree
+- **type**: boolean
+- **description**: marks the node as the beginning of a virtual tree.
+Allows navigation to any of its child path without the need of specifying nested children. **keepSelectedForChildren** is automatically applied.

 ## Context switcher

 The context switcher is a drop-down list available in the top navigation bar.
 It allows you to switch between a curated list of navigation elements such as Environments.
 To do so, add the **contextSwitcher** parameter to the **navigation** object using the following optional parameters: